The Changing Role of The Supervisor

 - The Leader as a Linking Pin to Management.

 - Making Performance Appraisal an On-going process .

-- Using Positive Progressive Discipline.
+- Using Positive Progressive Discipline and The Termination Process.

 - Becoming An Extraordinary Leader